PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 terminal recovery, and following Swish-residual-closure boundary before adding characterization.
 Commit and push only; do not create, reopen, or update a pull request.

+## Terminal boundary StridedSlice/QDQ/Concat result characterization checkpoint

+`_optimize_boundary_input_transpose_stridedslice_qdq_concat_blocks()` returns
+the stable four-counter dictionary comprising removed boundary input Transpose/StridedSlice blocks, rewritten boundary StridedSlices, rewritten QDQ Concat axes, and removed boundary post-Transposes.
+Its wrapper has one production call, which currently discards the dictionary while passing the live `session.layout_state`.

+The zero-mutation schema test fixes the exact four-key result, while existing owner coverage validates the nonzero counters plus supplied GraphIndex and LayoutState after a rewrite.
+A strict expected-failure orchestration contract requires the production result to be retained as `_terminal_boundary_stridedslice_qdq_concat_stats`.
+It fixes the preceding zero-argument terminal recovery call and the following model-only Swish- residual-closure owner.

+At implementation, replace only the direct expression with an assignment and update the existing recovery outer-boundary contract to recognize that target.
+Do not change the wrapper or pass implementation, four-key schema, rewrite guards, graph mutation, tensor pruning, GraphIndex/LayoutState behavior, callback arguments, pass order, recovery call, adjacent targets, dependencies, diagnostics, or TensorFlow behavior.
+The retained value must have no consumer or additional graph work.

+Characterization validation completed sequentially under `uv`:

+- focused owner/schema, terminal recovery, Swish boundary orchestration, architecture, and pass-efficiency gate:
+  `348 passed, 1 xfailed in 18.48s`
+- branch-changed broad suite plus boundary/channel-slice, pad-Mul, terminal recovery, architecture, and pass-efficiency coverage:
+  `1393 passed, 1 xfailed in 23.94s`

+The sole strict expected failure in those selected gates is the intentionally unimplemented result-retention contract above.
+The separate indexed quantized- Swish test module currently has two pre-existing failures because it monkeypatches `_build_tensor_consumer_map`, which is already absent from the committed lowerer at `HEAD`; those stale-test failures are not caused by this characterization and were excluded from the gate.

+Implement the assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.